hakktastic/archive-lease-a-car-api/singlemodule-lease-a-car-api/README.md

 ### The application
 The application itself contains of four microservices (see drawing below).
 The lease-calculation-service calls the three other services in order to make a lease rate calcultion.
 The micro services called each have an in-memory H2 database with prefilled data to make the calculation possible.

-*Drawing will be updated with naming server & load balancer*
+*Drawing will be updated with latest additions*

 ![drawing](https://github.com/hakktastic/lease-a-car-api/blob/main/Drawing.jpg)